FEntwumS/NetlistReaderBackend/README.md

 # Limitations

-## Blackbox cells

-The backend currently is not able to process netlists containing blackbox cells due to them missing port directions.
-We are currently working on a solution.

 ## Netlist layout

 The backend can only process a subset of all possible netlist layouts.
 It is recommended to generate the input netlist